-Market manipulation definition
+Market manipulation prohibition under REMIT

 REMIT Regulation prohibits engaging in, as well as attempting to engage in, market manipulation on wholesale energy markets.
 REMIT framework excludes from its scope market manipulation in electricity and gas derivatives, where Market Abuse Regulation (MAR) is applicable.

 Definition of market manipulation is laid down in Article 2 of REMIT.
 The offences are defined as entering into transactions which give or have the intention of giving false or misleading signals as to the supply, demand or price of a product, or which secure or have the intention of securing prices at artificial levels; as well as disseminating false or misleading information through the media.
 Importantly, for the attempted market manipulation, it is not necessary that it gives (is likely to give) false or misleading signals or places (attempts to secure) the price at an artificial level.
 The mere intention of a market participant to give these signals or position the price artificially is sufficient for attempted market manipulation.

 It is a defence to prove that a trade was entered for legitimate reasons and that it conformed to accepted market practices on the wholesale energy market concerned.

 European Agency for the Cooperation of Energy Regulators (ACER) has provided examples of the types of practices which could constitute market manipulation and are considered particularly relevant for wholesale energy markets, based on the examples of market abuse practices produced by CESR (the Committee of European Securities Regulators) for the Market Abuse Directive.

 - market manipulation may occur without an impact on supply, demand or price;